pyuriy/dba/sql_missing_ordered_id.md

 ---

-Absolutely, Yuriy.
 Here's a **comprehensive SQLite lab** to help you practice detecting missing sequential IDs using recursive CTEs and related techniques.
 This lab is designed to reinforce your understanding of SQL logic, recursion, and data integrity checks.

 ---